McAvoy was raised in Drumchapel, Glasgow, by his grandparents

 The hours you work are incredible.
 But beyond that as well, Anne-Marie [wife Anne-Marie Duff] and I both seem to get the kind of jobs where you put yourself through the wringer.
 X-Men [X-Men: Primera generación (2011)] wasn't really like that - that was quite nice and chilled out.
 I just got to float about saying lines that Professor X thought were slightly humorous.
 But generally the work we get is quite emotionally demanding.

-[on basing his character Arthur in Arthur Christmas: Operación regalo (2011) partly on Prince Harry] I think he's a more innocent Harry.
-I think I'd love Harry.
+think I'd love Harry.
 He's a proper, man.
-He's like, "I'm never gonna be the king, it's cool."
+He's like, "I'm never gonna be

 [on being asked to lose weight for his role as Bruce Robertson in Filth (2013)] I was like, "Aw, must I?
 Can't I just act it, darling?" [in his best Laurence Olivier accent].